↑

 • OREO Cool Whip – Crush a couple OREO cookies and fold them into the the Cool Whip for even more OREO cookie flavor.

 • Whipped Cream – Can’t get your hands on any Cool Whip?
-You can top your OREO cake with homemade whipped cream.
-Just keep in mind that whipped cream doesn’t keep as well as Cool Whip does so you will want to wait until just before serving.
+You can top your OREO cake with homemade whipped cream or homemade stabilized whipped cream instead.
+Just keep in mind that regular whipped cream doesn’t keep as well as stabilized whipped cream does so you will want to wait to top the cake until just before serving.

 • Sugar Free – Use sugar free cake mix, pudding mix, and whipped topping for a sugar-free OREO cake.